dakotablair/ChimbukoVisualizationII/README.md

 ```

 ### Summit
 OLCF Summit uses IBM Power System so extra cares might be necessary when installing the toolkit.
 We need to create a spack virtual environment and our own virtual environment in order to conveniently run jobs in compute nodes.
+In this example, we use `$HOME` directory to install spack and the environments.
 * Install spack
 ```bash
 $ git clone https://github.com/spack/spack.git